seL4/docs/Hardware/index.md

 ## RISC-V

-We currently support the 64-bit RISC-V spike platform.
+We currently provide a prototype support for the 64-bit RISC-V spike platform.
 See [Simulating RISC-V](RISCV).
+Multicore and the floating point unit (FPU) are not supported.

 |platform (board) | status     | cotributed by        |maintained by |
 | Spike           | Unverified | Data61, [Hesham Almatary](https://github.com/heshamelmatary)     | Data61       |